Low Carb, Keto Friendly Vegetables To Include In Your Diet

 Best Keto-Friendly Veggies & Greens

-If you’re starting the ketogenic diet, you might be tempted to eat just cheese or bacon for every meal — after all, who wouldn’t want to eat these favorite comfort foods every chance they get?
+If you’re beginning the keto diet, you might be tempted to eat just cheese or bacon for every meal — after all, who wouldn’t want to eat these favorite comfort foods every chance they get?
 But just because you’re trying to increase your fat intake and limit your carb amount doesn’t mean you shouldn’t still focus on eating a balanced diet, and that includes making sure you get enough plant-based foods.
 As indulgent as it would be to eat bacon all day, vegetables are important to incorporate into your meals, and thankfully, there are plenty of keto friendly vegetables that are low carb and that won’t bump you out of ketosis (using fat for fuel).

 The exact amount of carbs each person may need to consume when on a keto-diet varies, but most guidelines recommend 20-50g a day.
 You can find your estimated keto diet carb level by using a keto calculator.
 Since there are vegetables that have minimal carbs ranging to those considered high carb vegetables, choosing the low carb varieties will help you get the vitamins, minerals, and fiber you need without going over your carbohydrate limit.